SimoNonnis/react-streetlife/README.md

-# react-webpack-lab
+# react-streetlife

-Smart development/production environment for React using Webpack, css-modules, postcss, cssnext
+Newsfeed single page app for a coding challenge built using react, css-modules, postcss, cssnext.